arufian/LWC-File-Preview/README.md

 A simple file preview using Lightning Web Component (LWC) with download capability.
 This LWC component currently only targeted **Experience Cloud Community sites**.

+## Why I need this?

+As you might know LWC standard file preview using [NavigationMixin](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/use_open_files) is not covers _Lightning Components for Visualforce, Lightning Out, or Experience Cloud sites_.
+This sample is a workaround to preview Salesforce files on Experience Cloud.

 ![Screenshot](imgs/out.gif)

 ## How to use